Technology sector cuts most jobs in January in US: Report

-The technology sector announced the most cuts with 41,829, 41 percent of all cuts, announced in January.
-From Amazon to Meta, from Alphabet to Google, almost every big tech company laid off employees thousands.
+The technology sector announced the most cuts with 41,829, 41 per cent of all cuts, announced in January.
+From Amazon to Meta, from Alphabet to Google, almost every big tech company laid off employees in thousands.

 Since November 2022, which saw the highest monthly total for the sector since Challenger began tracking in 1993 with 52,771, technology companies have announced 110,793 job cuts.
 January’s total is the second-highest for the sector on record, the findings showed.